-It’s the rare text message that we want to save for more than a few hours or a day or two.
-Most text messages are quick, disposable, and ready deletion not long after they’ve been read and replied to.
+It’s the rare text message (aka SMS) that we want to save for more than a few hours or a day or two.
+Most text messages are quick, disposable, and ready for deletion not long after they’ve been read and replied to.

 When it comes to deleting texts from your iPhone, you’ve got a couple of options.
 But when you delete them, make sure you mean it – there’s no getting texts back after you delete them.

 The iPhone treats text messages as conversations, showing the messages you send and receive in word balloons.
-You can delete an entire conversation or just individual text messages within a conversation.
+You can delete an entire conversation or just individual entries within a conversation.

 Delete an Entire Conversation

-2. If you were in a conversation when you last used the app, you’ll see it.
-Tap the arrow at top left to go to list of conversations.
+- If you were in a conversation when you last used the app, you’ll see it.
+Tap the arrow at top left (or the Messages menu, depending on your version of the iOS) to go to list of conversations.
 If you weren’t already in a conversation, you’ll see the list of all conversations.

-3. Next to each message, a small, empty circle will appear.
+- Next to each message, a small circle will appear.

-If you tapped “Edit” by mistake and don’t want to delete any texts, don’t tap any of the circles - just tap “Done” to exit.
+If you tapped Edit or More by mistake and don’t want to delete any texts, don’t tap any of the circles - just tap Done or Cancel (depending on your version of the iOS) to exit.

 Want tips like this delivered to your inbox every week?
 Subscribe to the free weekly iPhone/iPod email newsletter.